-- Scholars will participate in a unique sequence of five seminar courses as part of the student's Carroll College Core Curriculum; - Scholars will share the excitement of cultural events and meetings with visiting artists, scholars, and performers, developing an appreciation of program camaraderie; - Scholars will participate in service learning projects individually and in groups; - Scholars will develop theses projects within their majors with HSP influence; - Scholars will interact directly with professors and other Honors Scholars beyond the classroom, developing a vivid sense of Carroll's identity; - Scholars will take part in an advanced academic program mentored by a committee of professors devoted to developing the best education in America. - Scholars will earn recognition as an Honors Scholar at Carroll academic awards presentations, at graduate proceedings, on transcripts and diploma;
+- Scholars will participate in a unique sequence of five seminar courses as part of the student's Carroll College Core Curriculum; - Scholars will share the excitement of cultural events and meetings with visiting artists, scholars, and performers, developing an appreciation of program camaraderie; - Scholars will participate in service learning projects individually and in groups; - 4.
+These projects will reflect the mission and goals of the Honors Scholar program and Carroll College; - Scholars will interact directly with professors and other Honors Scholars beyond the classroom, developing a vivid sense of Carroll's identity; - Scholars will take part in an advanced academic program mentored by a committee of professors devoted to developing the best education in America. - Scholars will earn recognition as an Honors Scholar at Carroll academic awards presentations, at graduate proceedings, on transcripts and diploma;